 We have funded our operations primarily through the sale of equity and equity-linked securities, including through our IPO, follow-on offering and our ATM program.
-Through the date of this Quarterly Report, we have raised an aggregate of \$97.4 million of gross proceeds from the sale of our securities.
+Through the date of this Quarterly Report, we have raised an aggregate of \$101.3 million of gross proceeds from the sale of our securities

-As of March 31, 2023, we had cash of \$10.9 million.
-Subsequent to March 31, 2023 and through the date of this Quarterly Report, we have sold approximately \$9.9 million of net proceeds, after deducting fees and other expenses, from the sale of common stock through our ATM program.
+As of September 30, 2023, we had cash of \$12.9 million.
 Our plan of operation is to continue implementing our business strategy, continue research and development of INB-100, INB-200, INB-400 and our other product candidates and continue to expand our research pipeline and our internal research and development capabilities.
-Based on this business strategy, our existing cash as of March 31, 2023 and the net proceeds from the sale of common stock through our ATM program subsequent to March 31, 2023 will not be sufficient to fund the projected operating expenses and capital expenditure requirements past February 2024.
+Based on this business strategy, our existing cash as of September 30, 2023 will not be sufficient to fund the projected operating expenses and capital expenditure requirements past May 2024.